Del Hausman, Ph.D. – Principal

 Jeanette Hausman, Ph.D. – Head of School

 A graduate of Temple University, Jeanette has Pennsylvania certification in physics, general science, mathematics, and the Principalship.
 She has a Master’s degree in Computer Science from Arcadia University and a Ph.D. from Penn State.
-She has been Supervisor of Mathematics, Science, and Technology for the Lower Moreland School District, where she currently teaches Physics and coaches Girls’ and Boys’ Tennis.
+She is the former Science Department Head & Physics teacher at Lower Moreland High School.

 Earned his BSEE in Electrical Engineering from Rochester Institute of Technology and his ASEE from Penn State.
 He serves on the finance committee of Immanuel Lutheran Church and is Treasurer of the Karpatendeutsche Landsmannschaft USA and Canada.
 He is a former student of the Immanuel German School.